-We are located on Center Ridge Road, just west of Clague Road.
+We are located at 23800 Center Ridge Road, Westlake.
+We are just west of Clague Road.
 We are on the North side of the street, across from Auto Nation Ford.

 Encourage your child, especially in the beginning stages.
 It takes time to read or write, it also takes time to learn dance steps.
 Each child learns at at their own pace.

 Adagio - Any dance to slow music; also, part of the classical pas de deux in ballet.In classical ballet the pas de deux (duet) consists of four sections: an opening adagio in which the man supports the woman in turns and balances, followed by a solo variation for each of them, and concluded by a fast coda in which they again dance together.